Juniper-SE/fluent-plugin-jti-nus/README.md

 Juniper Native sensor data are Google Protobuf messages sent over UDP.
 Hence this plugin should be used with UDP input plugin.

-Data from all the sensors are emitted with same tag.
-So if you want to distinguish data from different sensors, then `rewrite_tag_filter` should be used.
+Data from all the sensors are emitted with the same tag.
+What this means is by default all the data will be stored in a single table/measurement.
+If you want to distinguish data from different sensors and have it stored separately per sensor, then you must use the `rewrite_tag_filter` plugin.
-What this means is, in case if you want to store the data in databases, by default all the data will be stored in single table/measurement.

-If you want the data to be stored separately per sensor, then you have to use `rewrite_tag_filter` plugin.
 Configs examples are given below.

 ### Protobuf files